+Photo: Jesse Benelli, Envu

+Chinch bug life cycle

-In the spring, chinch bug adults migrate into lawns to begin feeding and mating.
-Females lay eggs when daytime temperatures exceed 15°C. For most regions in Canada, eggs will hatch in early-to-mid June, depending on the weather.
+In the spring, chinch bug adults migrate into lawns and other higher cut turfgrass to begin feeding and mating.
+Females lay eggs when daytime temperatures exceed 15 °C. For most regions in Canada, eggs will hatch in early-to-mid June.
 Chinch bugs will complete five nymphal stages before maturing into adults by mid-to-late August.
-In years with sustained heat, a second generation can begin, but these second-generation nymphs will not successfully overwinter into the following year.
+In years with sustained heat, a second generation can begin, but this generation is not able to overwinter and will die.

+Damage from feeding

+Nymphs and adults have piercing-sucking mouthparts that injure turf by withdrawing sap from leaf, sheath, crown and stem tissues.
+During feeding, chinch bugs inject salivary toxins into the plant, which affects the plant's ability to transport water and nutrients.

+Recognizing the symptoms

+An initial sign of feeding is reddish-purple discoloration of the leaf blade margin.
+As damage progresses, thinning is observed and leaves turn yellow.
+When populations increase and feeding intensifies, plants will turn straw colour and appear drought stressed, but turf will not respond normally to irrigation.
+If left untreated, large swaths of turf will decline and permanent plant death can occur.